yarakyrychenko/west-conversations/README.md

 # west-conversations
-A template repository for conversational analysis for the West Lab
+A template repository for linguistic analysis of conversations from scratch using Convokit

     .
     ├── data